Berth 24: Overview

-The film begins with two officials in an office overlooking the dock, deciding he logistics of getting a new ship berthed in the busy dock.
-Unloading must be co-ordinated with he arrival of a freight train which must be directed to the correcting siding in the docks.
+The film begins with two officials in an office overlooking the dock, deciding the logistics of getting a new ship berthed in the busy dock.
+Unloading must be co-ordinated with the arrival of a freight train which must be directed to the correcting siding in the docks.

 The ship is emptied of its huge cargo of timber and grain.
 The grain is shown being pushed by below deck "ploughmen" who use huge paddles to push the grain into the central device from which it is sucked out of the ship and over to the grain elevator on the docks.

 A prize bull makes its way from the farm to the dockyard.
 It is hoisted into the hold then pulled by the ring in its nose into a small pen.

 The ship hoists the Blue Peter flag showing it is ready to leave and stevedores manhandle the final large crates in the hold o optimise space.
 More lorry-loads of goods arrive.
 They keep loading until the ship is scheduled to leave i.e. if a lorry is late it leaves without those goods rather than wait.

 Time to leave counts down.
 Tarpaulins are pulled over the holds and the crew leave.
 A tug appears to guide the ship out of the dock.

 The dockside warehouse is empty.
 The tug heads back into harbour as the Bravo leaves the estuary into the North Sea.
 The pilot heads back to his ship.